Drill Bit Stuck In Tapcon Anchors Crazy Concrete

 Any suggestions or similar frustration finding that?
 Rapidapter that locks wouldn’t allow for such flexing?
 Drill the holes with your impact driver, snap in a driver bit, and run the screws.
 Dewalt bits aren’t even available yet.
 I would like to see more written about the application of specific tools and specific uses and how to better utilize a tool than hear about the latest and greatest tool that has yet to hit the market or maybe is only available in foreign countries.

 That’s a good idea, at least in theory, but 50 different users would use the same tool for 50 different things.
 Tapcons to hang conduits and small pipes on a masonry wall.
 There are different ways this post could have went.
 If you screw up the end of the bit at all you’ll ruin it.
 I ended up drilling another hole nearby.
-I have a bunch lying around that didn’t get used for another project.
+I have a bunch laying around that didn’t get used for another project.
 The bit has been in the rock since 2015, doesn’t hurt to give it another go.